mshakirDr/MFTE/README.md

 There is no need to install anything else.
 Additional information about each option is available in tooltips.
 Simply hover your mouse over a checkbox or button to find out more about each option.

-The usage of the software using the GUI is straightforward as the screenshot below shows.
+The usage of the software using the GUI is straightforward, as shown in the screenshot below.
 Simply open the folder which contains your text files by clicking on the `Select corpus directory` button.
-Once you click OK, the software begins with the part-of-speech (POS) tagging and later with the MFTE tags.
-As in the original Perl version, the output is generated in a new folder which preserves the name of the original folder complemented by `_MFTE` as a suffix.
+Once you click OK, the software begins with the part-of-speech (POS) tagging and subsequently with the MFTE tags.
+The output is generated in a new folder which preserves the name of the original folder complemented by `_MFTE` as a suffix.

 ![MFTE](https://user-images.githubusercontent.com/46898829/227144641-008478b3-2933-44fb-8e54-b3d848106996.png)

 By default, type-token-ratios (TTR) are calculated on the basis of the first 400 words of each text.
+You can change this value to match the length of the shortest text in your corpus.

-The MFTE Python includes a simple and an extended tagset.
-By default, the extended tagset is used (see feature descriptions).
+The MFTE Python includes a simple tagset with 73 features and an extended tagset with an additional 64, mostly semantic features.
+By default, the extended tagset is used (see feature descriptions for details).

 # Feature descriptions
 The MFTE Python tags over 100 lexico-grammatical and semantic features.
 Please refer to the [`List_Features_MFTE_python_1.5.xlsx`](https://github.com/mshakirDr/MFTE/blob/master/List_Features_MFTE_python_1.5.xlsx) and the [Wiki](https://github.com/mshakirDr/MFTE/wiki) for details (work in progress).